 The Bridgeland-Riverside neighbourhood in Calgary is a great example of the snowball effect that can happen when passionate residents and local leaders work together, and build upon each other’s good work.

 Located to the immediate northeast of downtown Calgary, Bridgeland is a neighbourhood in flux.
 It is currently experiencing substantial population growth, a surge in multi-family housing developments, and growing numbers of young children, millenials, and boomers.

 Mobilization pays off

 Since 2013, the Safer Calgary Coalition has been organizing the annual Safe and Smooth Symposium.
 In 2015, Bridgeland was featured as the case study for this conference.
 On this occasion, the City of Calgary volunteered to install pop-up traffic calming measures.
 In one intersection in Bridgeland, it was possible to host a full-size street hockey game without impeding vehicle traffic.
-As a result, the City announced that the greater part of the street would become a permanent park the following year.
+As a result, the City announced that the greater part of the street would go towards park space and developable land the following year - and it has!

 The Women’s Centre in Bridgeland organized a Women’s Safety Walk in 2015 that has since become an annual activity.
 The walks help identify locations and design features reducing women’s safety and lead to recommendations to appropriate decision-makers.
-Senior citizens groups lead a seniors walk audit and producing a report on their needs and challenges.
+Senior citizens groups lead a seniors walk audit and produced a report on their needs and challenges.

 Proof that mobilization works and helps residents put their concerns on the agenda.